Paper clothing: Paper fashion (1970-1999)

-Another designer who became known for her paper fashion was Sarah Caplan, an artist and graphic designer based in California, whose 1999 designs were intended to recreate the 1960s fashion for the new millennium.
+Another designer who became known for her paper fashion was artist and graphic designer Sarah Caplan whose 1999 designs were intended to recreate the 1960s fashion for the new millennium.
 Her inkjet-printed Tyvek designs included one printed with the Twin Towers, and another featuring a shark.

 In 1996 the artist James Rosenquist was approached by Hugo Boss to ask whether they could replicate his trademark 1966 paper suit for charity.
 The original suit, created in 1966 by the tailor Horst using brown paper supplied by Kleenex had been commissioned by Rosenquist after he became tired of renting formalwear.
 Although the suit eventually fell apart a few months later after being worn multiple times and dyed black, it became something that Rosenquist was particularly known for.
 The Hugo Boss suits were created in March 1998 in a limited edition of 100 to accompany an exhibition at the Deutsche Guggenheim.
 One of the Rosenquist replica suits was subsequently worn by John Karastamatis, a publicity agent for Mirvish Productions, to the 2000 Toronto premiere of Mirvish's live action The Lion King, where the seat of the trousers ripped open in front of the cameras, and had to be repaired with masking tape.